culvertsoft/mgen/README.md

  * IDLs can be customized/extended by adding new parsers or extending existing ones, through the Compiler's plugin architecture.

- * Generated code can be customized/extended/stripped by adding new generators or subclassing existing ones.
+ * Generated code can be customized/extended/stripped by adding new generators or subclassing existing ones, also through the Compiler's plugin architecture.

  * The supplied support libraries can also be extended or replaced (e.g. adding new serializers)